Cooperative Futures Institute

 Cooperation Benchmark

-We are building a Cooperation Benchmark to evaluate AIs on thier capacities as a cooperative friend.
+We are building a Cooperation Benchmark to evaluate AIs on their capacities as cooperative partners and friends.

 Simulation & Game-Based Learning